 Stunning hot pink-purple double blooms cover this attractive open airy shrub in mid to late spring; ideal when massed in borders, foundation plantings, or containers; absolutely must have well-drained, highly acidic and organic soil

 Happy Days Azalea is covered in stunning clusters of hot pink trumpet-shaped flowers with purple overtones at the ends of the branches from mid to late spring.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The glossy oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Happy Days Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.